ekarlo/TheShadowSpeaksDoc/README.md

 [https://en.wikipedia.org/wiki/Emily_Griffith_Technical_College](https://en.wikipedia.org/wiki/Emily_Griffith_Technical_College)<br>
 [https://en.wikipedia.org/wiki/Burroughs_Large_Systems#B5500](https://en.wikipedia.org/wiki/Burroughs_Large_Systems#B5500)<br>
 <br>
 SSC mainly did computer modeling and accounting services for oil companies.
 Very scientific.
-Place was loaded with PhDs.
-Physicists, math wizards, programmers and I was a lowly computer operator slaving away in the engine room.
+They also offered general programming and processing services as a "service bureau".
+Place was loaded with PhDs, physicists, math wizards, programmers and I was a lowly computer operator slaving away in the engine room.
 It was glorious.

 A month in, the job is going great and the boss asks my draft status.
 "1A".
 The Vietnam war was on and a draft lottery was instituted for men born 1950-1953 for the 1970-1973 draft.
 For fairness and order.
 I was in the 1971 lottery and had a high number